Hyppeln

 Hyppeln is a Swedish island in the archipelago of Gothenburg, part of Öckerö Municipality.
 It is about 1.5 km long.
+To reach Hyppeln, visitors must take a car ferry from Lilla Varholmen to Hönö.
+Then, they can use a personal car or ride a bus to the ferry terminal.
+The island is home to many seabirds.

 "Hyppeln" is also the name of the village on the island, which has about 150 permanent residents.
-There is a shop and a guest harbour on the island.